nairsanjeev/AzureFabricHDSPOC/README.md

 Here are the detailed steps and sample code to create a FHIR API service in Azure and ingest Synthea data using the `$import` API.
+Further you can follow the steps for Fabric HDS set up

 ### Step 1: Create a FHIR Service in Azure